franciscoIt/Mysql-container-4-Doomies/README.md

 ## Usage

 1. **Save the Script**:
-   - Save the provided script to a file, e.g., `mysql-docker-script.sh`.
+   - Save the provided script to a file, e.g., `script.sh`.

 2. **Make the Script Executable**:
    ```bash